dtinit/data-transfer-project/Documentation/Overview.md

 ## Glossary of Terms

 ### Adapters
-- Adapters exist outside of a Provider’s core infrastructure and provide the translation between a Provider’s core infrastructure and the DTP environment.
+Adapters exist outside of a Provider’s core infrastructure and provide the translation between a Provider’s core infrastructure and the DTP environment.

-##### Data Adapters translate a Provider’s APIs into Data Models, and vice versa
+- __Data Adapters__ translate a Provider’s APIs into Data Models, and vice versa
-##### Authentication Adapters translate from a Provider’s Authentication to the DTP Authentication
+- __Authentication Adapters__ translate from a Provider’s Authentication to the DTP Authentication

+### Data Model
-#### Data Model - Data Model is used to describe the file type and associated metadata to describe elements in a Vertical.
+Data Model is used to describe the file type and associated metadata to describe elements in a Vertical.
 For example, in the Photos Vertical, a Data Model would include a file type (.jpg, .tiff) and the associated metadata needed to fully describe the .jpg as a photo, such as title, description and album, if applicable.

+### DTP
-#### DTP - Data Transfer Project
+Data Transfer Project

+### Hosting Entity
-#### Hosting Entity - a Hosting Entity is the entity that runs a Host Platform of DTP.
+A Hosting Entity is the entity that runs a Host Platform of DTP.
 In most cases it will be the Provider sending or receiving the data, but could be a trusted third party that wants to enable data transfer among a specific group of organizations.

+### Host Platform
-#### Host Platform - a Host Platform is the technical environment where a DTP instance can be hosted.
+A Host Platform is the technical environment where a DTP instance can be hosted.
 This can be a cloud environment, enterprise infrastructure, or local.
 As of March 2018, the supported cloud host platforms include Google Cloud Platform and Microsoft Azure.

+### Individual
-#### Individual - Individuals are any person who interacts with a Provider.
+Individuals are any person who interacts with a Provider.
 Individuals are interested in being able to manage and move the data they have stored in a Provider’s infrastructure.

+### Contributors
-#### Contributors - Contributors are official members of the Data Transfer Project.
+Contributors are official members of the Data Transfer Project.
 The are most likely Providers, but may also be organizations who are interested in enabling data transfer among their members.
 Contributors contribute in may ways to the Data Transfer Project Open Source project, including contributing code, tools, advice and insights.

+### Provider
-#### Provider - Providers are any company or entity that holds user data.
+Providers are any company or entity that holds user data.
 Providers may or may not be contributors.

-#### Task Management Library - The Task Management Library is a set of system components designed to coordinate and manage tasks that export and import data including retrieving data, pagination when applicable, handling exceptions utilizing retry strategies, re-creation of folder/container structures, and importing of data.
+### Task Management Library
+The Task Management Library is a set of system components designed to coordinate and manage tasks that export and import data including retrieving data, pagination when applicable, handling exceptions utilizing retry strategies, re-creation of folder/container structures, and importing of data.

+### Vertical
-#### Vertical - Verticals represent a collection of Data Models that make up a generic category of data.
+Verticals represent a collection of Data Models that make up a generic category of data.
 Some Verticals initially supported in DTP include Photos, Calendar, Tasks, and so on.

 # This is not an official Google product